No plan in sight: Test troubles cloud Trump recovery effort

 “It’s a little bit like rationing,” Patel said.

-In early March, Trump announced a plan for nationwide testing via drive-thru sites at chains such as Walmart and Target, linked by a Google-affiliated website.
-Six weeks later, the website is a pilot program available in just four California counties.
-Few of the retailers' sites have opened, and executives from companies including Walgreens have said they are waiting for direction from the federal government.

-Trump also has promoted a 15-minute test developed by Abbott Laboratories as a “game changer.”
-Federal officials initially distributed 15 machines to public health labs in each of the 50 states and U.S. territories, along with 250 to the Indian Health Service.
+For weeks, Trump has promoted a 15-minute test developed by Abbott Laboratories as a “game changer.”
+Federal officials initially distributed 15 machines to public health labs in each of the states and U.S. territories, along with 250 to the Indian Health Service.
 Alaska received 50.

-But governors say they didn't get enough cartridges needed to run large numbers of the Abbott tests.
+But governors say they didn’t get enough cartridges that work with Abbott's machine to run large numbers of the tests.

-Rhode Island received only 120, much fewer than they were promised.
-Raimondo said when the state tried to get more, Abbott and others that make the test cartridges directed her to the federal government, which in turn told her to go directly to the companies.

-On Thursday, Raimondo said the state had now received about 850 tests.

-The U.S. bungled its initial rollout due to flaws with the test developed by the Centers for Disease Control and Prevention.
-Precious time was wasted in February as the test was corrected and redistributed.
-Private labs at hospitals, universities and commercial companies weren't fully enlisted in the effort until March.

-The U.S. is currently testing roughly 145,000 people daily, for a total of 3.4 million results reported, according to state data compiled by the Covid Tracking Project.
-Public health experts say capacity needs to be much higher, in part to repeatedly test essential workers and to isolate those who test positive and to track down their close contacts to prevent new outbreaks.
+The U.S. is currently testing roughly 145,000 people daily, for a total of 3.4 million results reported, according to data from the Covid Tracking Project.
+Experts say capacity needs to be much higher, in part to repeatedly test essential workers, and to isolate those who test positive and track down their close contacts to prevent new outbreaks.

 “We still probably need to be doing three times more testing than we’re doing now,” said Dr. Ashish K. Jha, director of the Global Health Institute at Harvard.
 “I don’t see America getting by anytime soon with 100,000 to 150,000 tests.”